 In this talk form the 2011 LLVM Developers Meeting, Intel presents their OpenCL SDK 1.5 and its core technology the vectorizer compiler.

 The video presents an overview of the implicit vectorization module and discusses experience with the LLVM compiler toolkit.
-The presenter also presents some of the design decisions and and plans for future features (future instruction sets, vector select, predicated instructions, etc).
+The presenter also presents some of the design decisions and plans for future features (future instruction sets, vector select, predicated instructions, etc).